|

 Nature Area of marshy inland waterways.

-including a modern art museum of twentieth century painters.
-A centre for the
+a modern art museum of twentieth century painters.
+A centre for the clothes industry

-clothes industry and there are still several factory shops where French designer
+and there are still several factory shops where French designer fashions can be

 St. Valery.
 A walled medieval citadel with a steam railway.